Anya-Project/qb-inventory-rework/README.md

     if amount < 0 then return end
     if not self.PlayerData.money[moneytype] then return false end if moneytype == 'cash' then
-        if exports['ap-inventory']:RemoveCash(self.PlayerData.source, amount, reason) then
+        if exports['qb-inventory']:RemoveCash(self.PlayerData.source, amount, reason) then
             if not self.Offline then
                 if amount > 100000 then
                     TriggerEvent('qb-log:server:CreateLog', 'playermoney', 'RemoveMoney (as item)', 'red', '**' ..
 GetPlayerName(self.PlayerData.source) .. ' (citizenid: ' .. self.PlayerData.citizenid .. ' | id: ' .. self.PlayerData.source .. ')** $' .. amount .. ' (cash) removed, reason: ' .. reason, true)